yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 1. *The ecosystem:* A vast ecosystem of tools and apps has developed around Kubernetes over the last few years.
-By using Kubernetes internally, it's easier to take advantage of the work that others have done, both in the infrastructure layer (e.g., in terms of networking, service discovery, etc.) and in the applications that are being run on top.
+By using Kubernetes internally, it's easier to take advantage of the work that others have done, both in the infrastructure layer (e.g., for networking, service discovery, etc.) and in the applications that are being run on top.
 2. *Vendor agnosticism:* Kubernetes provides a layer of abstraction on top of whatever you're using to provision individual machines and the associated infrastructure (networking,